Travel nursing: Housing

 If travel agencies provide housing, it usually consists of a one-bedroom furnished apartment.
 Utilities (electric, water, trash) may be included.
 Telephone, cable television and sometimes internet service can be included.
 Housing may include a washer and dryer, dishwasher, microwave and basic housewares such as pots, dishes, utensils and linens.
 Some travel companies allow the travel nurse to participate in the housing search and selection process.

 Nearly all agencies will offer a housing stipend if the nurse chooses to secure housing independent of the agency.
-Stipend amounts can be substantial (even higher than actual wages) and these may be provided tax-free if the traveler has a qualifying tax home as determined by the IRS Publication 463 or with the assistance of qualified tax preparers experienced in working with travelers.
+Stipend amounts can be substantial (even higher than actual wages), and these may be provided tax-free if the traveler has a qualifying tax home as determined by the Internal Revenue Service (IRS).
 Some companies require the traveler to take the housing stipend.
-The housing stipend or the value of the provided housing is taxed as part of the pay if the traveler does not have a qualifying tax home.
+The housing stipend or the value of the provided housing is generally taxed as part of the pay if the traveler does not have a qualifying tax home.

+Under IRS guidance, a taxpayer's tax home is usually the entire city or general area where the main place of business or work is located, regardless of where the family residence is maintained.
+Travel nurses are a special case because they often do not have a single, regular work location.
+In these circumstances, the IRS may treat the place where the nurse "regularly lives" as the tax home, and evaluates factors such as whether the nurse performs some work in that area, whether living expenses at that residence are duplicated when working away from it, and whether there has been an abandonment of that residence.
+When at least two of these factors are met, the location will more often be treated as a tax home; if not, the individual may be treated as an itinerant worker whose tax home is wherever they work, and who cannot exclude travel-related stipends from income.

+For travel nurses with a qualifying tax home, housing stipends, meal allowances and other per diem payments connected to temporary assignments (generally expected to last one year or less) may be treated as non-taxable reimbursements rather than wages, up to applicable limits.
+Travel nurses who do not maintain a tax home, who take long-term or indefinite assignments, or who do not incur duplicate living expenses are more likely to have these payments treated as taxable compensation.
+Because state income tax rules also depend on residency and domicile, some travel nurses consult tax professionals to understand how federal tax home rules interact with state residency and domicile requirements.